flashrom/flashrom/doc/release_notes/devel.rst

 on Silicon Image SATA/IDE PCI controllers through a memory-mapped PCI BAR.
 The hardware is obsolete and legacy hosts already ship a flashrom that supports it.

+The ``nicnatsemi`` programmer has been removed.
+It reflashed the socketed parallel boot ROM on National Semiconductor DP838* PCI network cards through raw x86 port I/O. The hardware is obsolete and legacy hosts already ship a flashrom that supports it.